 Keep the back straight and firm and toes pointing towards the roof.
 The back of your body should be 90degrees to the floor.
 Your chin should touch the chest.
-Hold this position atleast 30seconds or as along as you are comfortable.
+Hold this position for at least 30seconds or as long as you are comfortable.

 Breathe normally and the elbows should be touching the floor when you are holding your back for support.
-Beginners can try doing this asana with a support of wall at the beginning.
+Beginners can try doing this asana with the support of a wall at the beginning.

-It stretches the spinal and helps in the functioning of nervous system.
+It stretches the spinal and helps in the functioning of the nervous system.

 Stimulates thyroid and parathyroid gland.

-It helps in proper functioning of circulatory system, digestive system and respiratory system.
+It helps in proper functioning of the circulatory system, digestive system and respiratory system.

 Good for eyesight and for skin care.
-It protects the skin for early wrinkles, pimples and early agenig factor.
+It protects the skin for early wrinkles, pimples and early aging factors.

-Women should not perform this asana during pregnancy and mensuration period.
+Women should not perform this asana during pregnancy and menstruation period.

 People suffering from any heart related problems should avoid doing this asana or consult a physician before starting this asana.

-Any person who has any back injuries or any operations on the back should consult physician.
+Any person who has any back injuries or any operations on the back should consult a physician.